aws/s2n-tls/docs/USAGE-GUIDE.md

 ## Session Resumption

 TLS handshake sessions are CPU-heavy due to the calculations involved in authenticating a certificate.
 These calculations can be skipped after the first connection by turning on session resumption.
 This mechanism stores state from the previous session and uses it to establish the next session, allowing the handshake to skip the costly authentication step while keeping the same cryptographic guarantees.
+The authentication step can be skipped because both the server and client will use their possession of the key from the previous session to prove who they are.
 We usually refer to the stored session state as a "session ticket".
 Note that this session ticket is encrypted by the server, so a server will have to set up an external key in order to do session resumption.

 ### Session Ticket Key